-The 45th annual IAH Conference will be held on Friday April 4 and Saturday April 5, 2025 at Hanover College in southern Indiana.
-Historians, librarians, archivists, K-12 teachers, graduate students, and college and university scholars will gather to explore the conference theme “Revolutionary Eras: Long Past, Gone Astray, and Still Underway.”
+The 46th annual IAH Conference will be held on Saturday April 11, 2026 at Indiana University East in Richmond.
+Historians, librarians, archivists, K-12 teachers, graduate students, and college and university scholars will gather to explore the conference theme “History in Unexpected Places – Rethinking and Reimagining History in the Early 21st Century.”
+Our Call for Papers is now available!

 The Thornbrough Lecture Series is an annual series on African American history, sponsored by the Indiana Association of Historians, which takes place every fall.
 The lectures honor the lives and careers of sisters Gayle and Emma Lou Thornbrough.
 Gayle (1914-1999) made a lasting contribution to Indiana history as librarian, editor, and administrator.
 Emma Lou (1913-1994) was a professor, researcher, and author who left a profound mark on Indiana history.